tsnm1/STW-MD/README.md

 Finally, it utilizes a multi-step decision tree model, including umap, k-means, pca and decision tree,  to further process the differentially expressed genes selected in the second round of screening.

 ## [UMAP_NEW3.ipynb](https://github.com/tsnm1/STW-MD/blob/main/UMAP_NEW3.ipynb "UMAP_NEW3.ipynb")
-This code processes data (brain development dataset) from nineteen brain regions and patient information data.
+This code processes data (brain development dataset) from sixteen brain regions and patient information data.

 Firstly, it conducts descriptive analysis on the data.